cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 >
 > Thank you, <br>
 > General Consel, Larva Labs LLC
+>
+> [¹: Try the [Punk's Not Dead Pixel Drawing Tool](https://cryptopunksnotdead.github.io/) online.
+Yes, You Can!
+Draw your own free 24×24 avatars that you own 100% forever.]

 Discuss:  Can You Copyright Machine-Generated Images?
 Or How "Original" Is a 8-Bit 24×24 Pixel Image That Any 6-Year Old Can Redraw "By Hand" In Minutes?